It’s what we’re called to, isn’t it? Doing the ordinary in an extraordinary way?

 Doing the common task with unexpected excellence.
 “Working heartily as unto God and not unto men.”
 Colossians 3:23

-But each day, we’re bombarded by routine.
+But, each day, we’re bombarded by routine.
 We act by rote, not thinking, not considering our motive or why we do what we do.
 Most days, if we’re honest, we’re annoyed by the daily tasks that pile up.
-The tasks expected of us but often unappreciated.
+The tasks are expected of us but often unappreciated.